afourmy/pyNMS/README.md

   * In OSPF, intra-area routes are always favored over inter-area routes, even when inter-area routes happen to be the shortest.
 An ABR can advertize the wrong cost to other routers, which results in "area hijacking".

 The only way to properly route flows in a network is to bring the model as close to real-life routing as possible:
-  1. First, NetDim automatically assigns IP addresses and interfaces to all routers.
+  1. First, pyNMS automatically assigns IP addresses and interfaces to all routers.
   2. For each device, a switching / routing table is created to associate a destination address to an exit interface.

 ![Routing table](https://github.com/mintoo/networks/raw/master/Readme/routing_table.png)

 ## Troubleshooting commands

-NetDim also provides an help with troubleshooting.
+pyNMS also provides an help with troubleshooting.
 You can right-click on a router and select the "Troubleshooting" entry to get a list of (Cisco) troubleshooting commands:

 - General troubleshooting commands
 - Per-AS type troubleshooting commands, depending on which AS the router belongs to